kraarush/Keeper-Project/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests. 🚀

+## 📜 License
+This project is licensed under the MIT License. 📄

 ## 📧 Contact
 For any issues or queries, feel free to reach out via GitHub Issues. 🛠️